-- A lack of political will is generating a situation in which funding is not being appropriately allocated to resolve the problem quickly, because the perception is that the people being impacted is “them” (not us) – with divisions along racial, socio-economic [and in the case of Covid-19, age] lines.
+- A lack of political will is generating a situation in which funding is not being appropriately allocated to resolve the problem quickly because the perception is that the people being impacted are “them” (not us) — with divisions along racial, socio-economic (and in the case of Covid-19, age) lines.

 Public health initiatives should benefit everyone

 In most other “developed” countries (Finland, Norway, Denmark, England, etc.) public health resources are for all people.
 Public health is seen as a national priority.
 In America today (and historically), public health has been regarded as a (controversial) “last resort” intended only to (minimally) support low-income families and families of color — and again, it is our politicians using systemic racism to influence politics and “conserve” (redirect) tax revenue and other public resources that should be available to everyone.

 Since these issues are not proportionately impacting our politicians directly (as most of them are old white men in the 1% and can afford Lead-free housing, for example), appropriate funding is simply not being allocated.